miss-aoi/Big-Fisher-Profiles/ReadMe.md

 - [ ] The Bloodbrine Sea
 - [ ] The Rothlyt Sound

+# TODO:
+- More testing
+- Other Zones

 ## Looking to Donate? ♡
 I love Lattes: [BuyMeCoffee](https://buymeacoffee.com/miss_aoi)

-# TODO:
-- Update ExFish Conditions to include bait count